 intend to continue trading in the tax year 2020- 2021

 have lost trading/partnership trading profit due to Covid-19

 In addition, more than half of your income must be through self-employment and your profits from this self-employment must be less than £50,000 per year.

-The amount of relief you will be entitled to, will be 80% of the average profits from the previous three tax years (where applicable).
-This amount will then be capped at £2,500 per month and will be paid directly into your bank account in one lump sum.
+Initially, the scheme allowed self-employed individuals to claim a grant for 80% of the average profits from the previous three tax years (where applicable) for the next three months, capped at £7,500 (ie £2,500 per month).
+This grant was paid directly into your bank account in one lump sum.

-Where you have not yet returned your Self Assessment tax return for the tax year 2018 - 2019, you have until April 23 2020 to do so.
+Where you had not yet returned your Self Assessment tax return for the tax year 2018 - 2019, you had until April 23 2020 to do so.

-As of 24 September, the scheme has again been extended.
-Those eligible will be able to make a claim for a further grant in November 2020.
+The Self-Employment Income Support Scheme was extended by the Government.
+Those eligible were able to make a claim for a second grant in August 2020.

-The eligibility requirements for the second grant are the same as outlined above.
-However, this grant allows self-employed individuals to claim 20% of their profits (paid in one lump sum) for another three months, capped at £1,875 per month.
-You cannot currently apply for this grant.
-More information is expected shortly.
+The eligibility requirements for the second grant were the same as outlined above.
+However, this grant allowed self-employed individuals to claim 70% of their profits (paid in one lump sum) for another three months, capped at £6,570.
+You could apply for the second grant online until 19 October.

-For more information read the Government’s guidance, Claim a grant through the coronavirus (COVID-19) Self-employment Income Support Scheme.
+For more information read the Government’s guidance, Self-Employment Income Support Scheme Grant Extension.